General questions about Liaison…

 So exactly what do you do?

-We are a marketing agency whose employees typically (but not always) work onsite at our clients’ offices providing tactical creative and marketing services.
-It’s different with every client we serve.
+We are a creative marketing agency whose employees typically (but not always) work embedded within our clients’ offices providing tactical creative and marketing services.
+It’s a different configuration with just about every client we serve.
 In some cases, Liaison manages entire creative services and marketing teams including designers, developers, project managers and many more people who work either onsite or offsite.
 In other cases, we deploy smaller teams of just a few people who are integrated into our clients’ existing operations.
-And for quite a few clients, we provide on-demand, project-based marcom services through our in-house Liaison Studio.
+And for quite a few clients, we provide on-demand, project-based creative marcom services through our in-house Liaison Studio.
 It’s highly customized and, frankly, pretty unique.

 What are some of the common misconceptions about Liaison?

-Every firm with a unique business model encounters certain common misconceptions about what they do.
-Liaison’s history of deploying our employees to work onsite for large corporate clients sometimes gets us lumped in with “staffing” companies.
+Every firm with a unique business model encounters some common misconceptions about what they do.
+Liaison’s history of deploying our employees to work embedded with large corporate clients sometimes gets us lumped in with “staffing” companies.
 But our robust marcom service offerings easily differentiate us from that industry.
-We more closely resemble a traditional advertising agency with an innovative deployment model that accelerates timelines and increases quality with significant cost savings for our clients.
+We more closely resemble a traditional advertising agency with an innovative deployment model that accelerates timelines and increases quality with significant cost savings for our clients, while providing sustainable long-term employment and benefits to our employees.

 Who are your clients?

-Our clients are among some of the largest corporations in the world, but we don’t share their names on our website or elsewhere.
-We respect their brands and we don’t try to leverage them for our own gain.
+Our clients are among some of the largest corporations in the world including local and regional companies, but we don’t share their names on our website or elsewhere.
+We respect their brands, and we don’t try to leverage them for our own gain.
 Our services tend to be “white label,” without much emphasis on the Liaison brand.
 Our work is always executed with a keen eye to preserving and promoting our clients’ valuable brand, not our own.

 Why do companies use Liaison to build creative marketing teams instead of just doing it themselves or using a staffing company or a traditional ad agency?

 Because we can do it better.
+Seriously.
 We understand the creative and marketing industries and how to find the right person for the job.
-Our leadership team is made up of some the best creatives in the business with decades of experience managing creative teams, so we know our stuff.
-Unlike a staffing company, we don’t just deploy temps onsite; we provide the computer equipment, infrastructure, management team, and expertise to run the entire operation for our managed services clients.
+Our leadership team is made up of some of the best creatives in the business with decades of experience managing, recruiting and, nurturing creative teams, so we know our stuff.
+Unlike a staffing company, we don’t just deploy temps; we provide the computer equipment if needed, infrastructure, management team, and expertise to run the entire operation.
 All at a cost that’s lower than if they did it themselves – and significantly lower than what a traditional ad agency charges.
-Plus, we’re very modest and fun to work with.
+Basically, we’re awesome.
+And what’s more, we’re SUPER modest and fun to work with!

 What should I expect if I apply to a job with Liaison?

-First and foremost, you can expect a thorough evaluation of your entire application materials by one of our professional recruiters, followed by an honest communication about your suitability for the role.
-We’re not a headhunter or talent agent, so we aren’t really working on behalf of the job seekers, but we do work very hard to treat every candidate with respect and empathy.
-Our recruiting team makes its hiring decisions based on Liaison’s needs and our client’s needs and we obviously can’t hire everyone who applies.
-But it’s very important to us to be considered as an employer of choice among professionals in the marketing field.
-So even if you are not selected for an interview or hired for an open position, you can be confident that you’ve received careful consideration.
+First and foremost, you can expect a thorough evaluation of your entire application materials by one of our professional Talent Strategists, followed by an honest communication about your suitability for the role.
+We’re not a headhunter or talent agent, so we aren’t really working on behalf of the job seekers, but we do work very hard to treat every candidate with respect and honesty.
+Our Talent Strategy team makes its hiring decisions based on Liaison’s needs and our client’s needs.
+The focus for a candidate should be on their ability to provide a concise narrative matching the job requirements and experience.
+This should be evident on their resume and in the “How do you fit this opportunity?” portion of our application.
+We obviously can’t hire everyone who applies, however it’s very important to us to be considered as an employer of choice among professionals in the creative marketing industry.
+So even if you are not selected for an interview or hired for an open position, you can be confident that you’ve received careful (human) consideration.

 Can I be considered for more than one job at once?

-Absolutely.
+Sure!
 But you must apply to each and every position that matches your interest separately.
 Our job postings are not an open call for resumes.
 Each is a unique conversation about a specific need, so be sure to use the application to tie your goals and experience to the details of the job posting.
+Each posting is different.
+Submitting an identical application to multiple jobs won’t improve your odds of getting hired.
+It’s not a numbers game.

 I don’t see anything on your website that fits my skills.
 What do I do?

 Just keep checking back every few days to see if there’s anything new.
 You can also follow us on social media to stay updated on available positions.
-Check out the social media links at the bottom of this page.
+Or fill out the contact form on this page and you’ll get notifications via email.

 How soon will I know about the status of my application?